qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 * :guilabel:`Colorize` and adjust the :guilabel:`Strength` of
   :guilabel:`Hue` in the color table

-Press :guilabel:`Reset` to remove any custom changes to the color rendering.
+Press :guilabel:`Reset` to remove any custom changes to the layer rendering.

 Resampling
 ----------